Indian mixed 4x400m relay team sets Asian junior record in World U20 Athletics meet | Sports-Games

 - Colombia

-The Indian mixed 4×400 relay team set an Asian junior record en route to qualifying for the final at the World U-20 Athletics Championships here.
+The Indian mixed 4×400 relay team set an Asian junior record en route the final at the World U-20 Athletics Championships here.

 India finished second overall across the three heats behind the USA, who won heat number 2 with a championships record time of 3:18.65s.

-India won a bronze in the mixed 4x400m relays in the last edition in Nairobi, Kenya in 2021, where the event was introduced.
+India had won a bronze in the mixed 4x400m relay in the last edition in Nairobi, Kenya in 2021, where the event was introduced for the first time.

-Rupal is the only new member of the quartet that won bronze last year while Sridhar, Priya, and Kapil were there on that team.
+Rupal is the only new member of the quartet that had won bronze last year while Sridhar, Priya and Kapil were there in that team.

-15-year-old Ashakiran Barla made it to the women's 800m semifinals as one of the four fastest runners outside the four automatic qualifiers each from the five heats.
+On Tuesday, Rupal and Priya made it to the 400m semifinals after strong performances in the first round heats.
+Rupal won heat in 52.50s while Priya clocked 52.56s to finish second in heat number 5.
+Rupal was second overall across five heats while Priya was fourth.
+Priya had finished fourth in the 400m final in the last edition in Nairobi in 2021.
+The 15-year-old Ashakiran Barla made it to the women 800m semifinals as one of the four fastest runners outside the four automatic qualifiers each from the five heats.
 She clocked 2:09.01s to finish sixth in heat number 1.

-Sanyam Sanjay finished 13th overall in the shotput qualification round with the best effort of 18.36m and missed the final by just 0.01m.
+Sanyam Sanjay finished 13th overall in shot put qualification round with a best effort of 18.36m and missed the final by just 0.01m.

 The other Indian shot putter, Sawan finished 15th with a best effort of 18.31m.